 The Kandy Esala Perahera also known as The Festival of the Tooth is one of the oldest and grandest of all Buddhist festivals in Sri Lanka.
 Event with elegant costumes and is held in July and August in Kandy, Sri Lanka.
 This historical and attractive ceremony is held annually to pay homage to the Sacred Tooth Relic of Lord Buddha.
-This unique sri lankan budhist festival consists of many traditional local dances such as fire-dances, whip-dances, Kandyan dances and various other cultural dances.
-This festival ends with the traditional diya-kepeema ceremony, It is called “Diya kapeema” (a water cutting ceremony) which is held at the Mahaweli River at Getambe, Kandy.
+This unique Sri Lankan event consists of many traditional local dances such as fire dances, whip-dances, Kandyan dances, and various other cultural dances.
+This festival ends with the traditional diya-kepeema ceremony, It is a water cutting ceremony that is held at the Mahaweli River at Getambe, Kandy.